 Briefly, it’s after the apocalypse (Mad Max), and the world is divided into castes of humans after a restructuring of civilization (H.G.
 Wells’ The Time Machine).
 There are savage Brutals, elite Exterminators who keep them in check, and Eternals who oversee the whole society.
 They do this with the titular flying stone head which poses as an artificial god (John Carter on Mars, plus every other episode of Star Trek where somebody violates the hell out of the Prime Directive).

-But the Eternals have found out that immortality sucks (Time Enough For Love), especially when it’s at the cost of your libido so nobody has anymore babies (Damon Knight’s World Without Children).
 The Eternals furthermore have evolved into a psychic hivemind that becomes a functional tyranny (Asimov’s Foundation’s Edge).
 When Zed is determined to penetrate the secrets of his layered society (The Stars My Destination), he discovers that his whole world is fake (The Truman Show) and furthermore that everybody else wants to help him smash this silly world so they can die already.
 It’s the happiest massacre ever filmed!

 Oh, and the reveal ties in a very famous children’s fantasy book.
 Spoiling it is kind of pointless; I wouldn’t dream of denying you the most epic facepalm of your life.
 Seriously, wear a helmet for your own protection.